hydrocodes/hydRopUrban/README.md

 ## 6. References

+ASCE (1996).
+Hydrology Handbook.
+ASCE Manual of Practice No. 28.
+New York, NY.

 Caquot, A. (1941).
 Sur la quantite des eaux pluviales à écouler dans les agglomerations urbaines modernes.
 Comptes Rendus hebdomadaires des Séances de l’Académie des Sciences, 213(16), 509–515.

 Kuichling, E. (1889).
 The relation between the rainfall and the discharge of sewers in populous districts, Trans., ASCE, Vol. 20, pp. 1-60.

 Mulvany, T.J.
 (1851).
 On the use of self-registering rain and flood gauges in making observations of the relations of rain fall and of flood discharges in a given catchment, Proceedings of Institution of Civil Engineers of Ireland, 4, 18-33.

+Poertner, H.G.
+(1974).
+Practices in Detention of Urban Stormwater Runoff.
+APWA Special Report No. 43.
+Washington, D. C.: American Public Works Association.

+Smith, A.A., Lee, K. (1984).
+The rational method revisited.
+Canadian Journal of Civil Engineering11(4): 854–862.

+USACE (1991).
+A Muskingum-Cunge channel flow routing method for drainage networks.
+TP-135.